Pradumnasaraf/DevOps/docs/golang/other-resources.md

 title: Other Resources
 ---

-Here are list of other resources that you can refer to learn more about GitHub Actions:
+Here are list of other resources that you can refer to learn more about Golang:

-TODO: Add the correct GitHub path links
-- [Apps](https://www.docker.com/): Source code for the apps I build with Golang
+- [Apps](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/golang/apps): Source code for the apps I build while learning Golang
-- [Concepts](https://www.docker.com/): Seprate file for each concept
+- [Concepts](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/golang/concepts): Each Golang topic is break into seprate files to help better understand the concepts.